• Skip to main content

 Looking to add Alternative Investments to your Portfolio?
 Keep reading…

-A study by Morgan Stanley revealed that 77 percent of millionaire investors owned real estate, making it the alternative investment of choice.
-One-third of the surveyed millionaires aim to buy more property later this year.
+A study by Morgan Stanley revealed that 77% of millionaire investors owned properties, making it the alternative investment of choice.
+One-third of the surveyed millionaires aim to buy more real estate properties.

 💡 Would you like to learn more about your investment portfolio?
 See: “Investment Portfolio Basics: It’s All About You”.